 Mainstream medical groups have recognized the negative effects that refusal laws can have on patients and have called for patient protections.
 The American College of Obstetricians and Gynecologists (ACOG) says refusals should be “limited if they constitute an imposition of religious or moral beliefs on patients, negatively affect a patient's health, are based on scientific misinformation, or create or reinforce racial or socioeconomic inequalities.”

-The Trump-Pence administration, which promotes employers’ religious beliefs over a woman’s ability to access affordable birth control, has repeatedly fought to eliminate Obama’s bypass measure.
+The Trump-Pence administration, which promotes employers’ religious beliefs over a worker's ability to access affordable birth control, has repeatedly fought to eliminate Obama’s bypass measure.
 In 2017, the Trump-Pence administration issued birth control rules that would allow virtually any employer or university to deny coverage to its employees and students.
-In early 2018, the administration proposed its broader religious refusal rule, expanding health care workers’ ability to deny people care.
+In early 2018, the administration proposed its broader religious refusal rule, expanding health care workers’ ability to discriminate and deny people care.
+Doctors could refuse to treat patients because of their religious beliefs; other health care workers could withhold prescriptions or treatments.

 Not stopping there, the U.S. Department of Health and Human Services (HHS) set up a new office, called the “Conscience and Religious Freedom Division.”
 That’s right — the government agency charged with protecting the health of all Americans will devote its resources to denying essential, potentially life-saving care to people of all identities.